Bloom-host/BloomDocs/docs/plugins_and_modifications/forge-setup.md

 Next, rename your forge-xxx.jar file to server.jar.
 The file name must match the Server Jar File field in the Startup tab.

 Then, create a new folder called `mods`.
-Place any jars of mods you want in here.
+Place any mod jar files in here.

 Restart your server.
 This may take a few minutes.

-Once the restarted, login to your server!
+Once restarted, login to your server!

 In the end, it should look like this: